tensorflow/hub/docs/hosting.md

 Tarballs for use with the deprecated `hub.Module()` API from TF1 will also contain a `./tfhub_module.pb` file.
 The `hub.load()` API for TF2 SavedModels ignores such a file.

+The `tensorflow_hub` library expects that module URLs are versioned and that the module content of a given version is immutable, so that it can be cached indefinitely.